araobp/learning-langchain/README.md

 [Marketing 5.0: Technology for Humanity](https://www.wiley.com/en-br/Marketing+5.0%3A+Technology+for+Humanity-p-9781119668510)

+As "Marketing 5.0" says, NLP (with LLM) is a core part of Data Driven Marketing.

 ## Background and Motivation

 In the past half year, I have learned NLP with spaCy and SQLite.
 I am using the NLP skill in my work for marketing these days.